Gokhan-Ergul/TinyML-Motion-Classification-and-Anomaly-Detection-Dataset/README.md

 - 📈 **Accelerometer (ACC)**: Measures linear acceleration along X, Y, Z axes.
 - 🌀 **Gyroscope (GYR)**: Measures angular velocity along X, Y, Z axes.

-Data was collected using embedded hardware and uploaded via the [Edge Impulse](https://www.edgeimpulse.com/) ingestion tools.
+Data was collected using Nicla Vision and uploaded via the [Edge Impulse](https://www.edgeimpulse.com/) ingestion tools.

 ### Labelled Classes

 The dataset includes the following labeled motion classes:

 - `idle`: No movement (resting state)
-- `key_drop`: Key is dropped
+- `Terrestrial `: Y axis
-- `box_drop`: Box is dropped
+- `Maritime `: X, Y and Z axis
-- (You can extend this list if you added more classes)
+- 'Lift': Z axis

-Each class includes **multiple samples** of fixed window size (e.g., 1000 ms) collected at a consistent sampling frequency.
+Each class includes **multiple samples** of fixed window size (10000 ms) collected at a consistent sampling frequency.

 ### Anomaly Detection

-In addition to classification, this dataset can be used to train **unsupervised or semi-supervised models** (e.g., autoencoders) to detect anomalies based on motion patterns.
+In addition to classification, this dataset can be used to train **unsupervised or semi-supervised models** to detect anomalies based on motion patterns.

 ## Use Case